comprna/RATTLE/README.md

     --rna
         use this mode if data is direct RNA (disables checking both strands) --verbose
-        use this flag if need to print the progress --raw
+        use this flag to print the progress of the run --raw
         use this flag if want to use raw datasets --lower-length